appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 <!-- vale on -->

-Imagine missing a crucial task or update because an email notification wasn't sent.
-Whether it's informing your team about a critical task update or notifying your manager about a task completion, missing these notifications can disrupt your business processes and cause unnecessary delays.
-In this tutorial, you’ll learn how to set up a workflow in Appsmith to send emails to users automatically.
+Communicating important updates and task completions to your team or management is crucial for keeping projects on track Automating these notifications helps prevent delays and miscommunication.
+In this tutorial, you’ll learn how to set up automated email notifications using the Appsmith workflow.

 :::tip What you'll learn
 By following this tutorial, you will gain a comprehensive understanding of: